-While reading the description part of the table above, one gets really excited to see the kind of areas AR VR/ related technology is impacting.
-But a look at the 2nd column might disappoint one, especially a patriotic one, which shows that eight of these startups are based in America, one in Turkey, one in France and none in Pakistan.
+While reading the descriptions in the table above, one is excited to see the kind of areas AR / VR/ related technology is making space for itself.
 Digi-Capital recently published that global revenue related to Augmented/Virtual has the potential to reach $120 billion by 2020.

 So, are we as a country ready to fetch a good share out of this pie or the picture for AR VR/ related startups in Pakistan and demand for VR/VR based technologies, is as bleak as suggested by the list of Startups shared above?

 The answer to this question is no, a cautious no!!!